StSchwerdtfeger/Active-Inference-in-R/README.md

 - Prediction Error Example
 - Message Passing Example
 - EFE Precision Updating Example
+- Simplified Simuloation Script (incomplete, see below for details)

 # Current struggle:
  - [[SOLVED]]get plot running for Figure 3 and 1 of Example 2 in the script for message passing example.